- Occasional funny moments

 That might sound like an odd criticism, but it all boils down to tension.
 While Dead Rising categorically isn’t a survival horror game in any way, despite what its Wikipedia entry might say, the lack of fraughtness of contemporaries like Dying Light – and in some ways even the much-maligned Dead Island – results in a complete absence of atmosphere.
 Dead Rising 4 offers up playgrounds wherein to experiment with your array of ridiculous weapons, but the place itself just never captivates.
 This has been the same in all Dead Rising games, but it’s even harder to ignore here.
 The game’s other draw – putting hundreds of zombies on screen at any given time – may have been a big deal in 2013, but it’s no longer particularly impressive.

-Related: Nintendo Switch hands-on
+Related: Nintendo Switch

 The real kicker is that killing zombies in Dead Rising 4 just isn’t that fun, satisfying or moreish anymore.
 You’ll run around Willamette racking up your murder count into the tens of thousands, but other than a few key moments spent playing around with a newly acquired weapon, combat never excites.
 Sure, picking up a big sword that turns zombies to ice before you smash them into little pieces is great, as is using a few other unique weapons you’ll find throughout your adventure – flaming swords, big hammers, lightsabers, weird ranged weapons that fire acid into zombies – but these are flash moments of discovery that fade quickly.